tmpfs/pageloop/cli/pageloop.md

 Note that applications mounted from a user configuration file are appended to the list of system mountpoints, you cannot control system applications.

+# Publish

+When applications are published they are written to the publish directory with a namespace which is the container name and application name.
+Such that system/editor is the editor application in the system container.

+Container and application names must be unique.
+For applications the name is derived from the basename of the path and it is an error if two applications in the same container have the same name.